-Northeastern University offers a wealth of other resources for CCIS students: 11 undergraduate schools and colleges; 10 graduate and professional schools; brand-new research and recreation complexes; Snell Library, the largest academic library in Boston; the Curry Student Center; and the cultural and geographic diversity of the student body.
+Northeastern University offers a wealth of other resources for CCIS students: 9 schools and colleges; brand-new research and recreation complexes; Snell Library, the largest academic library in Boston; the Curry Student Center; and the cultural and geographic diversity of the student body.
 Students attend Northeastern from all 50 U.S. states and more than 100 countries.

 Located on the Avenue of the Arts in Boston’s historic Back Bay, the college takes advantage of its location to foster collaborations with other institutions in the greater Boston area.
 More than 50 colleges and universities are within a 25-mile radius of the campus, adding to Northeastern’s intellectual vitality.
 Just seven miles west of the campus is Route 128, which together with the outlying Route 495 highway belt, forms the East Coast equivalent to Silicon Valley, offering graduate students countless career and mentoring opportunities.
 The campus is a short walk from several Boston landmarks, including the Museum of Fine Arts, Symphony Hall, the Isabella Stewart Gardner Museum, and Fenway Park.
 For information on off-campus and on-campus housing, please visit the University’s Department of Residential Life.